- Define flows and mechanisms for higher-layer MIPI and approved third-party protocols to be carried across MIPI A-PHY

 MIPI Protocol Adaptation Layer (PAL) specifications define the flows and mechanisms for various widely adopted higher-layer protocols to be carried across the MIPI A-PHY℠ long-reach serializer-deserializer (SerDes) physical layer interface for automotive applications.
 MIPI PALs define the adaptations necessary to carry proven MIPI and approved third-party protocols over a MIPI A-PHY link to connect cameras and displays to their associated electronic control units (ECUs).
 The MIPI PALs map those approved higher-layer protocols to MIPI A-PHY's A-Packet format, acting as a conduit to and from A-PHY’s generic data link layer.
 In this way, the PALs enable the higher-layer protocols to operate seamlessly over MIPI A-PHY physical links.

-MIPI is developing multiple PAL specifications to simplify the integration of A-PHY to a variety of upper-layer protocols.
+MIPI has developed multiple PAL specifications to simplify the integration of A-PHY to a variety of upper-layer protocols.
 PALs are now available for I²C (Inter-Integrated Circuit), GPIO (General Purpose Input/Output), MIPI Camera Serial Interface (CSI-2®), and MIPI Display Serial Interface (DSI-2℠), as well as the Video Electronics Standards Association (VESA®) Embedded DisplayPort and DisplayPort™ standards.
-Additional PALs for lower-bandwidth interfaces such as Ethernet are in development and also planned for release in 2021.
+In addition, a PAL for carrying up to 100Mbps Ethernet traffic over an A-PHY v1.1 network for command and control of peripherals was released in 2022.

 MIPI Protocol Adaptation Layers: